JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 You don't want the same coffee every day

-If you like to mix up your coffee order, or if you live in a household with multiple coffee drinkers, this offers pretty much every variation you could want.
-If you have a go-to favorite coffee, you likely won't be using all the features that you're paying the premium price for.
+If you like to mix up your coffee order or live in a household with multiple coffee drinkers, this offers pretty much every variation you could want.
+If you have a go-to favorite coffee, you likely won't be using all the features for which you're paying the premium price.

 You want to be able to customize your coffee